auth0/docs/articles/client-platforms/vanillajs/04-user-profile.md

 ## Summary

-In this guide we saw how to manage user profile by fetching the user profile information from Auth0 and then storing that information in localStorage to avoid future requests and then read this information from localStorage in order to show user profile.
-We also saw how to add custom sign up fields to Auth0's sign up form and how to update user's profile information.
+In this guide, we saw how to manage a user’s profile by fetching the user profile information from Auth0 and then storing that information in localStorage to avoid future requests and then read this information from localStorage in order to show the user’s profile.
+We also saw how to add custom signup fields to Auth0's signup form and how to update a user's profile information.